Law and truth can be twisted|

 All ministry expenses that the tithe cannot be used for must be paid with a separate offering or out of our own pockets.
 We must keep these things straight and balanced so we do not become guilty of robbing God again.

 Handling God's money properly isn't just about the curses and blessings associated with it or about being obedient and loyal to Him.
 It's also about righteousness, helping the needy, and helping to save the unsaved through it.
-God's Kingdom would function most effectively if everyone tithed correctly, so the money was available and went where it's supposed to go.
+God's kingdom would function more effectively if everyone tithed correctly, so the money was available and went where it's supposed to go.

 The Lord bless you with the knowledge here, through HaMashiach Yehoshua - Christ Jesus.
 Amen.